-This article is a brief summary of what a landlord should know about the process of evicting a tenant in the OKC metro area.
+This article is a brief summary of the eviction process In Oklahoma where I share with you what a landlord should know about the process of evicting a tenant in the OKC metro area.

 Let me start off by saying that I am not an attorney.
 This is not legal advice.
 My advice is that if you need an eviction done, seek out an expert.